ashwin153/caustic/caustic-compiler/README.md

-# Compiler
-The ```caustic-compiler``` compiles the Caustic programming language.

-## Language
+# Language
-The Caustic language is strong typed, thread-safe, and interoperable.
-It features aggressive type-inference and a [terse grammar][2].
+The Caustic language is strongly typed, but features aggressive type-inference and a [terse grammar][1].
 The following program is an example of a distributed counter written in Caustic.
-This program can be executed without modification on any underlying key-value store, and run simulatenously without error.
+This program can be executed without modification on any underlying key-value store, and may be distributed arbitrarily without error.
 The program compiles into a Scala library, that is compatible with all Scala frameworks and tooling.

 ```
 module caustic.example